dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-5/2-connecting-dbt-models-to-dagster-assets.md

       You’ve successfully written your first translator!

       {% callout %}
       > 💡 **Important!** dbt models and Dagster asset keys must be unique.
-If you're receiving a `DuplicateKeyError` , verify that the logic in `get_asset_key`  doesn't return two of the same key!
+If you're receiving a `DuplicateKeyError` , add some logging to verify that the logic in `get_asset_key` doesn't return two of the same key for different values!
       {% /callout %}

 5. Now, update the definition that uses `@dbt_assets` to be configured with an instance of the `CustomizedDagsterDbtTranslator`.
 The `@dbt_assets` decorator has a `dagster_dbt_translator` argument that you can pass this instance into. **Don’t forget to instantiate the class!**